 Step 10: Start Making Money

-Once you’ve mastered the art of driving traffic to your travel blog, it’s time to monetize those visitors using some of the most influential blog monetization methods for travel blogs; this is an important step in how to start a travel blog – making money.
+Once you’ve mastered the art of driving traffic to your travel blog, it’s time to learn how to make money as a travel blogger using some of the most influential blog monetization methods for travel blogs; this is an important step in how to start a travel blog – making money.

 Once your account is approved as a growing and successful blogger, the ad network will begin showing ads to your blog visitors, and you’ll be paid for every ad view or click.
 Over time this will become a steady stream of passive income that grows as your blog and audience grow.